Jamal Khashoggi: Early life

+Khashoggi's Turkish ancestors made the Hajj from Kayseri to Mecca some four centuries earlier and decided to stay.
+Their family surname means "spoon maker" (kaşıkçı) in Turkish.

 Jamal Ahmad Khashoggi was born in Medina on 13 October 1958.
 His grandfather was Muhammad Khashoggi.
 He was the nephew of Adnan Khashoggi and the first cousin of Dodi Fayed.

-Khashoggi received his elementary and secondary education in Saudi Arabia and obtained a BBA degree from Indiana State University in the United States in 1982.
+Khashoggi received his elementary and secondary education in Saudi Arabia and obtained a Bachelor of Business Administration from Indiana State University in the United States in 1982.

 Career

-Jamal Khashoggi began his career as a regional manager for Tihama Bookstores from 1983 to 1984.
+Khashoggi began his career as a regional manager for Tihama Bookstores from 1983 to 1984.
 Later he worked as a correspondent for the Saudi Gazette and as an assistant manager for Okaz from 1985 to 1987.
 He continued his career as a reporter for various daily and weekly Arab newspapers from 1987 to 1990, including Asharq Al-Awsat, Al Majalla and Al Muslimoon.
 He also served with the Saudi Arabian Intelligence Agency, and possibly worked with the United States, during the Soviet invasion in Afghanistan.

-Khashoggi became managing editor and acting editor-in-chief of Al Madina in 1991 and his tenure in that position lasted until 1999.
+In 1991, Khashoggi became managing editor and acting editor-in-chief of Al Madina and his tenure in that position lasted until 1999.
 During this period he was also a foreign correspondent in such countries as Afghanistan, Algeria, Kuwait, Sudan, and in the Middle East.
 He then was appointed a deputy editor-in-chief of Arab News, and served in the post from 1999 to 2003.